JNC-Enterprise/campus-lfg/README.md

 ## How to run

 ### Frontend
-**If you only want to see the UI without any backend running, run this command first `git switch testFrontend` then use the next steps**
+**If you only want to see the UI without any backend running, clone this repo then run this command first `git switch testFrontend` and then use the next steps**
+1. Clone this repo
-1. Make sure [npm](https://nodejs.org/en/download/package-manager) is installed on your device
+2. Make sure [npm](https://nodejs.org/en/download/package-manager) is installed on your device
-2. Run `npm i`
+3. Run `npm i`
-3. After dependencies are installed, run `npm run dev`
+4. After dependencies are installed, run `npm run dev`